Sigstr/quill/data/Component/Message.md

 ---
 title: Message
 slug: message
-summary: A message does this
+summary: Use messages when communicating conditions or indicating an event.
+Content can include authentication, information, confirmation, warnings, and error messages.
+It is important to specify which of these the content of the message falls under in order to choose the colors
+published: 2018-12-11
 author: michael
-published: 2018-12-11
+updated: 2018-12-11
-status: Stable
+status: Beta
 ---

-Use messages to communicate conditions, indicate an event, or to show responses to user actions.
-Content can include authentication, information, confirmation, warnings, and error messages.
-It is important to specify which of these the content of the message falls under in order to choose the correct icon and colors.
+##  Examples

+### Information
+Integration message goes here

+### Warning
+Not in SF message

+### Error message
+Fix list errors message

+## Modifiers

+* Width: (Defaults to auto)
+* Color: (Defaults to $slate) One color is set for the component affecting the background (2% opacity), and the border (40% opacity)
+* Button: Include Small Text button (only for use when it is a single line message)